NBN (National Broadband Network) Telephone and Internet Services

 Confused by NBN Plans?
 What are the alternatives to NBN?

-However, when using Wi-Fi to connect to the Internet via the modem, a drastic drop off occurs depending on the quality of the modem, your distance from the modem, the amount of devices accessing the modem and walls and floors between you and the modem.
+However, when using to connect to the Internet via the modem, a drastic drop off occurs depending on the quality of the ISP modem, your distance from the modem, the amount of devices accessing the modem and walls and floors between you and the modem.

 Generally the modems supplied by ISPs are very poor Wi-Fi devices and you should consider the following if you wish to receive high-speed Internet throughout your house and on multiple devices at the same time.